toindev/toindev.github.io/_posts/2019-07-18-leaving-multi-monitor-for-4k.md

 - 4k is gorgeous
 - A lot of 4k monitors support dual input, and that may be more pratical if you want to tile your windows (or your computer does not support a single 4k output at a decent refresh rate).
-- I though I would be using more windows, where in fact I'm using *bigger* windows, and loving it (especially the web browser and IDE)
+- I thought I would be using more windows, where in fact I'm using *bigger* windows, and loving it (especially the web browser and IDE)
 - VERTICAL LAYOUT!
 This is the best change so far.
 Coupled with the high resolution, it makes so much more apps much more usable.
 Careful, I'm endorsing here my 8:9 ratio, not the 9:16 you'd get by rotating a monitors, which is too narrow for my taste.